Maybe you’re in one of these two situations:

 Knowing these details will help you firm up your product’s messaging.
 It’ll also help you have more confidence about your future direction.
 Confidence in how you re-shape it, confidence in pushing back against adding features or product variants that won’t offer any tangible payback, confidence in knowing the job for which your product is being hired.

 Want to have a run through an interview formatted with these questions?
-If you have (yourself) purchased a product in the last three months, or if you know of one buyer who’d be ready for a 50-minute phone interview, send me an email and we’ll setup the interview.
+If you have a recent buyer whose story surprised you a bit who’d be ready for a 1 hour phone interview, (or you, yourself, purchased a product in the last three months), send me an email and we’ll setup the interview.